 The word Yoga is derived from the Sanskrit word yuj which means ‘to join’.
 Yoga is a means to bring unity and harmony to the body, mind and emotions; and in spiritual terms a means to bring about the union of the individual consciousness with the universal consciousness.
 For the Wave to realise it is and was always the Ocean (see the short article below).

 Different Yogic philosophies discuss many paths to achieve Yoga (or Self Realisation) and it is understood that all paths lead to the same endless Ocean.
 Understanding this we are free of judgment of ourselves and others.
 We all have our own path.

 All systems of Yoga are based on developing our awareness and learning to respect and accept who we are.
 This Body and Mind of ours is an instrument to marvel, to understand, and to care for.
 It may not be perfect but it is what is required for us.
-The more we understand it and care for it the better we can manage our life and realise our purpose.
+The more we understand and care for this unique instrument the better we can manage our life and realise our purpose.
 When we do not accept ourselves and others we suffer.
 The cause of all suffering is ignorance.
 Knowledge is that which can remove suffering.
 This same Body and Mind that experiences this suffering is the very same instrument that will allow us to experience the Self that is Truth.
 So the call comes to “Wake Up” and not to waste the opportunity this life has given you.

 The four divisions of Yoga:

 The following are brief notes on Yoga taken from booklets from Swami Vivekananda [these books are listed and available on our online shop.